njped/advanced-to-web-notes/notes.md

 * You can checkout on commits
     *     do git log to find the unique commit source name to checkout to

+# Html and CSS

+## Inspecting Code
+* be care of overlapping tags in html

 # Soft Skills

 ## Working in a Software Company